talonhub/community/core/snippets/README.md

 | phrase         | No       | Yes             | `phrase: if \| if state`       |
 | insertionScope | No       | Yes             | `insertionScope: statement`    |

+- `name`: Unique name identifying the snippets.
+Can be referenced in Python to use the snippet programmatically.
+- `description`: A description of the snippet.
+- `language`: Language identifier indicating which language the snippet is available for.
+If omitted the snippet is enabled globally.
+- `phrase`: The spoken phrase used to insert the snippet. eg `"snip if"`.
+- `insertionScope`: Used by [Cursorless](https://www.cursorless.org) to infer scope when inserting the snippet. eg `"snip if after air"` gets inferred as `"snip if after state air"`.

 ### Variables

 It's also possible to set configuration that applies to a specific tab stop (`$0`) or variable (`$try`):